-Before getting into the topic on how the stuck wheel of a lawn mower is removed there are certain steps you need to follow rigorously.
-First secure the mower in a position that it will not move while you remove the stuck wheel.
+Before getting into the topic on how the stuck wheel of a lawn mower is removed, there are certain steps you need to follow meticulously.
+First secure the mower in a position so that it will not move while you remove the stuck wheel.
 Then put some pieces of woods or bricks under the mower, in order that the wheel you want to remove is a bit leveled.
 This action will make it easy for you to work whether it is the front part of the wheel or the under the mower where the wheel meets the axe.

 2. Removing the Stuck Lawn Mower Wheel

 Now that we have taken all the necessary steps, we are ready to remove the stuck wheel from the lawn mower.
 Depending on how rusty the wheel has gotten it would be appropriate to spray the front and the back part of the disk of the wheel with penetrating oil.
-Advisable would be to do this action one or two weeks before you remove the stuck wheel.
+My advise would be to do this action one or two weeks before you remove the stuck wheel.

 3. Using the Propane Torch and Applying the Penetrating Oil

-Finally, we inform you that this procedure will not damage neither the wheel nor the axe.
+Finally, let me inform you that this procedure will not damage neither the wheel nor the axe.
 All you have to do is oil the shaft properly and perhaps using a power drill with a wire brush to clean off the rust from the shaft.
 In the end, oil it a bit so that the shaft is smooth again.
 Then, reinstall the wheel into your lawn mower.